 Children under 6 go free; there is a small supplement for older children in an extra bed.

 The ground-floor Family Suites work best, sleeping 2 adults in the bedroom and 2 children in the living area in twin beds.
 Instead of balconies, they open directly onto the terrace / bar / restaurant - perfect for parents wanting to enjoy dinner while their children sleep.
+There is also the option of taking a first-floor Family Suite with a balcony.
 Alternatively, the Junior Suites have a small sofabed in the living room to sleep 1 child aged 3-6, or the Executive Suites have a sofabed in the lounge that sleeps 2 children aged 3-12, or you can add an extra bed.